Sustainable Development Goals

-This page provides a selection of visualisations on global and regional trends for Sustainable Development Goal 2: End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
+This data tracker analyses the Nordic countries’ progress towards achieving Sustainable Development Goal 2: End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
+The goal is comprised of 8 targets.

 Target 2.1